-Founded in 2004, the company’s first venture was a production of William Kentridge’s 9 Films for Projection, sponsored by Standard Bank in South Africa and Bloomberg in New York, and The Magic Flute, sponsored by RandMerchant Bank.
+Founded in 2004, the company’s first venture was a production of William Kentridge’s 9 Films for Projection, sponsored by Standard Bank in South Africa and Bloomberg in New York, and The Magic Flute, sponsored by Rand Merchant Bank.

-Currently, Artlogic produces the FNB JoburgArtFair, the Sanlam Handmade Contemporary Fair, the Standard Bank Africa Cycle Fair and the Winter Sculpture Fair.
-The company has had major success in researching trends and packaging those to our sponsors to ensure a good brand fit.
+Currently Artlogic produces several annual fairs that have come to be regarded as key events in their respective sectors.
+Currently, Artlogic produces the FNB JoburgArtFair, the Sanlam Handmade Contemporary Fair and the Winter Sculpture Fair; and previously the Standard Bank Cycle Fair.
+Each of these fairs are of international significance to contemporary art in Africa in their support of growth and development is key to our shared culture and creative innovation.
+Artlogic has had major success in researching trends and packaging those to our sponsors, exhibitors and audiences to ensure a good brand fit.
 By acting as a conduit between business and cultural entities, Artlogic aims to open up new markets beyond the reach of traditional marketing tools.

 Nicole joins Artlogic after six years in New York galleries and at various international fairs.
-Most recently she worked as Production Manager for the Independent fairs as part of the team that launched Independent Régence, Independent Brussels and Independent Projects as well as four editions of Independent New York.
+She worked as Production Manager for the Independent fairs as part of the team that launched Independent Régence, Independent Brussels and Independent Projects as well as four editions of Independent New York.
 Throughout this time she has worked with galleries and artists from around the world.
 She began her professional career at the fourth edition of Art Dubai, shadowing curator Laurie Ann Farrell and artist Kader Attia as they installed their Abraaj Capital Art Prize winning work History of a Myth: The Small Dome of the Rock (2010) and holds a Bachelor of Fine Arts degree from Savannah College of Art Design (SCAD).

 Tau Skosana began his career in art installation in 2007 and soon found himself working on high-profile art exhibitions such as Africa Remix, Dungamanzi, Space and, most recently, The rise and fall of apartheid.
 ‘I’ve worked with great and inspiring people, and as a result I’ve gained valuable experience and developed many skills,’ says Tau.
 As the next logical step, Tau founded the company 2tbean, which handles art installations, furniture and property refurbishing and logistics for a growing number of clients.

-Now in its tenth year, the FNB JoburgArtFair offers the largest selection of contemporary African art to buy and view under one roof.
+Now in its twelfth year, the FNB JoburgArtFair offers the largest selection of contemporary African art to buy and view under one roof.
 It also features curated spaces for cutting-edge design, specially curated lounges and a top-quality talks program.More Info

 The Sanlam Handmade Contemporary Fair is an annual event that aims to bring together the best in local produce and craftsmanship.
-Now in its fourth year, the Fair has established itself as one of the most highly anticipated events on Johannesburg’s social calendar.More Info
+Now in its tenth year, the Fair has established itself as one of the most highly anticipated events on Johannesburg’s social calendar.More Info

 Artlogic’s newest Fair is a whimsical offering of art, food and wine.
 For the event, Franschhoek’s top chefs and wine producers set up shop in the NIROX Sculpture Park, creating an unmatched culinary experience in Gauteng.
 Live music, lunch and shopping make this a perfect daytrip.More Info